mirez89/odin-recipes/README.md

 ## Project for The Odin Project

-This is a project to simple practice creating a simple HTML page
+This is a project to practice creating a simple HTML page.